2019 Monster Energy NASCAR Cup Series: Schedule

 The 2019 dates and venues were released on April 3, 2018, and the start times on December 11, 2018.
-There were no schedule changes from the 2018 season, except to move the Las Vegas playoff race to prime time (7pm ET).
+There were no schedule changes from the 2018 season, except to move the summer Las Vegas race to prime time (7pm ET).
 The Sonoma Raceway returned to the original 2.52 mile course configuration for the first time since 1997; otherwise the venues were unchanged.